mahoney1/VSCodeTutorial/README.md

 ![packageFile](/docs/installSmartContract.gif)
 Ok, we're more than halfway there.
 Now for the fun part!
 Let's install this contract on the peer!
 To do this, we must first connect to a Hyperledger Fabric network.
-The network that comes with the VSCode extension is perfect for development - it offers the minimal set up to develop, and test your contract.
+The network that comes with the VSCode extension is perfect for development - it offers the minimal setup to develop, and test your contract.
 The network consists of a peer, an orderer, a certificate authority, and a couchdb instance, all running on seperate docker containers.
 To start our network, look at your IBM Blockchain Platform extension, at the bottom-right corner where it says `Blockchain Connections`.